-What is Influencer-generated content?
-And how can it save your brand money?
+Influencer-generated content: What is it and how can it save your brand money?

 What is influencer-generated content?